 Understanding user interactions and user behaviours are becoming as fundamental as streaming content online for any online media services.
 For instance, Amazon, Netflix, and Google all track our activities and use machine learning tools to improve their recommendation engines and service designs.
 In this project, you will have access to a large dataset of user activities captured in an online IPTV platform.
 Your role is to (study and) use machine learning tools to model how users interact with the service, and propose solutions to better adapt the dynamic elements of a website to (latent) user preferences.

-Wouldn’t it be great to have fun playing a game while helping you becoming healthier?
-See Ref1 for some inspirations.
+Wouldn’t it be great to have fun playing a game while helping you become healthier?
+See Ref1 for some inspiration.